aoe3mc/ai-guide/docs/xs/variables-scope.md

     }
     ```

-## 3. Function Scope
+## 3. Local Scope

-Variables defined inside a function are function scoped.
+Variables defined inside a function are local to that function.
 They can only be
-accessed from within the function.
+accessed from within that function.

 These variables are commonly referred to as **local variables**.

-!!! example "Function scoped variables."
+!!! example "Local variables."

     ```cpp title="Age3AI.xs"
     void scopeTest(void)